 • Comprehend the nature and provision of counselling in UK secondary schools

-• Recognise school-based humanistic counselling
+• Recognise competences and practices in school-based humanistic counselling

 • Describe the evidence on the effectiveness of school-based humanistic counselling